Free Shipping for orders over $50.

 Prepare your decal

 With your sharp scissors cut the decal sections apart.
 Any section of vinyl over 2.5" in diameter regardless of shape will produce creases when applied to a curved surface.
+This is not true of all vinyl so if you are applying decals made from something other than 3M industrial grade reflective vinyl you may have more or less wiggle room.
 The masking can crease to absorb some of this but the vinyl will buckle.
 Removing excess material minimizes bunching.

 These decals are made of three parts.
 A Backing, which is what the vinyl is suspended upon,